Barge: 19th century

-The Thames barge and Dutch barge
+The Thames barge and Dutch barge today

-On the British canal system, the Thames sailing barge, and Dutch barge and unspecified other styles of barge, are still known as barges.
+On the British river system and larger waterways, the Thames sailing barge, and Dutch barge and unspecified other styles of barge, are still known as barges.
 The term Dutch barge is nowadays often used to refer to an accommodation ship, but originally refers to the slightly larger Dutch version of the Thames sailing barge.